Ooh La La (Faces album): Album cover and artwork

+The 2015 vinyl reissue (part of the 1970–1975: You Can Make Me Dance, Sing Or Anything... box set) replicated the original LP artwork, including the animated picture of Gastone.

 Subsequent events

 Shortly after Ooh La La's March 1973 release, Stewart reported to the New Musical Express that he felt that the LP was a "stinking rotten album".
 He expounded further in the pages of Melody Maker, stating that the album was "A bloody mess.
 But I shouldn't say that, should I?
 Well, I should say it in a few weeks' time.
 Not now.
 I mean, the public ain't gonna like me saying it's a bloody mess.
 It was a disgrace.
 Maybe I'm too critical.
 But look, I don't like it ...
 All that fucking about taking nine months [sic] to do an album like 'Ooh La La' doesn't prove anything.
 But I'm not going to say anything more about it."
-A subsequent attempt to qualify these statements only served to highlight his earlier lack of tact, when he told Rolling Stone magazine that what he had actually meant to say was that the group was "capable of doing a better album than we've done.
+Shortly afterwards, striking a rather more considered tone in an apparent attempt at damage limitation, Stewart told Rolling Stone magazine that what he had actually meant to say was that the group was "capable of doing a better album than we've done.
 I just don't think we've found the right studios, or the right formula".

-Despite Stewart's misgivings the LP reached number one in the UK Albums Chart during April, being the only collection of original Faces material to achieve that distinction.
-Rather than celebrate their success, however, the rest of the group were understandably dismayed by the harshness of Stewart's comments, especially considering his perceived lack of commitment to fully participate in the album's recording.
-In his 2000 autobiography All The Rage, Ian McLagan wrote: "The week the album came out he did all he could to scuttle it and told anyone who would listen how useless it was".
-Ronnie Lane, having assumed the creative workload due to Stewart's apparent disinterest, was especially stung by the vocalist's criticism.
-No longer content with the prospect of being increasingly sidelined in the band that he had co-founded with Kenney Jones back in 1965, Lane left the Faces early in June, a decision that he would reportedly later regret (if not creatively, then at least financially).
-His role as bassist (but, tellingly, not as songwriter or secondary vocalist) was filled shortly thereafter by former Free bassist Tetsu Yamauchi.
+Despite Stewart's misgivings, the album reached number one in the UK Albums Chart during April, knocking Led Zeppelin's Houses of the Holy off the top spot, and being the only Faces record to achieve that distinction.
+Rather than celebrate this success, however, the rest of the group were dismayed by the harshness of Stewart's comments, especially considering his perceived lack of commitment to fully participate in the album's recording.
+In his 2000 autobiography All the Rage, Ian McLagan wrote: "The week the album came out he did all he could to scuttle it and told anyone who would listen how useless it was".

+Ronnie Lane, having assumed the creative workload due to Stewart's apparent lack of interest, was especially stung by the vocalist's public criticism.
+No longer content with the prospect of being increasingly sidelined in the band that he had originally co-founded, Lane left the Faces early in June, a decision that he would reportedly later regret.
+His role as bassist (but perhaps tellingly, not his role as secondary composer or vocalist) was filled shortly thereafter by former Free bassist Tetsu Yamauchi.